DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Method

 where $D(x)$ represents the value obtained from the distance transform at pixel coordinate $x$, $\nabla_u$ and $\nabla_v$ are the image gradients from the two spatial directions, and $\hat{F}(x)$ denotes the predicted flow value at position $x$.

-\paragraph{Flow warp loss.} To maintain consistency in the predicted flow for both the foreground vessel and background, we introduce the flow warp loss:
+{\bf Flow warp loss.} To maintain consistency in the predicted flow for both the foreground vessel and background, we introduce the flow warp loss:

-where $M_t$ represents the mask for frame t, $F_{t\rightarrow t+1}$ denotes RAFT optical flow computed from frame at time $t$ to $t+1$, $\ell$ denotes the background layer or foreground layer, and $s_t^\ell$ is the scale of $\hat{F}_t^\ell$.
-The flow warp loss encourages the flow between nearby frames of both foreground vessel and background layers to follow the guidance from the optical flow predicted by RAFT.
+where $\hat{F}_t^\ell$ is the predicted flow at time $t$, $M_t$ represents the mask for frame t, $F_{t\rightarrow t+1}$ denotes RAFT optical flow computed from frame at time $t$ to $t+1$, $\ell$ denotes the background layer or foreground layer, and $s_t^\ell$ is the scale of $\hat{F}_t^\ell$.
+The flow warp loss encourages the flow between nearby frames of both foreground vessel and background layers to follow the guidance from flow predicted by RAFT.

-\paragraph{Mask consistency loss.} For the predicted masks, to ensure consistency across frames, we introduce the mask consistency loss $\mathcal{L}_\text{mask}$:
+{\bf Mask consistency loss.} Our current method processes a short video clip that lasts only about three seconds.
+Thus, we suppose the topology of the vessels remains the same during this short time period.
+For the predicted masks, we compare the mask at time $t$ with the deformed mask at time $t+1$ to ensure consistency across frames.
+We introduce the mask consistency loss $\mathcal{L}_\text{mask}$:

-\paragraph{Reconstruction loss.} We use the L1 distance between the predicted image and the original image for Reconstruction loss calculation:
+{\bf Reconstruction loss.} We use the L1 distance between the predicted image and the original image for Reconstruction loss calculation:

-Our final loss function is described as follows:
+Our final loss function is applied to train all components shown as trainable in \cref{fig:pipeline} (c):